mattbellis/PHYS-3330/raw-content/lab5new-raw.md

 $$Z_C = \frac{1}{j\omega C}$$

 so we can treat the capacitor in the circuit as an element with this impedance.
-In this case, using the same analysis that was done on the inverting amplifier, the equations found with Kircchoff's voltage low become
+In this case, using the same analysis that was done on the inverting amplifier, the equations found with Kircchoff's voltage law become

 $$V_\text{in}+IR=0$$